 MOVENPICK HOTEL BERLIN

-My final two nights in Berlin were a real treat, as I got to spend them at the Movenpick Hotel, which is closer to the city centre.. it’s not in a particularly hip location and it’s more of a business type hotel, but I really enjoyed the traditional hotel vibes.
+My final two nights in Berlin were a real treat, as I got to spend them at the Movenpick Hotel Berlin, which is closer to the city centre.. it’s not in a particularly hip location and it’s more of a business type hotel, but I really enjoyed the classic hotel vibes.

 I specifically came home early one night just so I could spend more time surrounded by these yellow walls, in the comfy bed, and wearing no underwear.
 It was fantastic!
 I even lied to Ricardo when he tried to call – I said I was busy.

-If you’re looking for a higher level of comfort and want to be more central, stay at the Movenpick Berlin 🙂
+If you’re looking for a higher level of comfort/service and want to be more central, stay at the Movenpick Berlin 🙂

 My most amazing rainbow headpiece is by Ciara Monahan!